tarantool/ansible-cartridge/README.md

 > systemctl status myapp@storage_1
 ```

-You can also check Cartridge config files placed in `/etc/tarantool/conf.d` folder.
+You can also check Cartridge config files that was placed in `/etc/tarantool/conf.d` folder.

 ## Molecule

-To run molecule tests for `delpoy` role (in `roles/deploy/` folder):
+To run molecule tests for `deploy` role (in `roles/deploy/` folder):

 ```bash
 molecule test
 ```

-Molecule test configuration (the same as example configuration) is described in `provisioner.inventory` section of `roles/deploy/molecule/default/malocule.yml` file.
+Molecule test configuration (the same as example configuration) is described in `provisioner.inventory` section of `roles/deploy/molecule/default/molecule.yml` file.
-VMs config described in `platforms` section of this file.
+VMs are described in `platforms` section of this file.

 To deploy configuration using molecule: